 For further information please explore the web site through the links to the left and visit our FAQ page.
 And of course do not hesitate to email us with any questions you might have.
 We are pleased to provide answers.

-The mission of The Companion Animal Sciences Institute is to provide advanced, challenging, science-based professional development education in the animal behavior, training, behavior change programming, fitness and nutrition fields in a distance format that promotes non-coercive methods.
+The mission of The Companion Animal Sciences Institute is to provide advanced, challenging, science-based professional development education in the animal behavior, training, behavior change programming, and personal interest education in fitness and nutrition fields in a distance format that promotes non-coercive methods.

-It is the stance of CASI, its advisory board and instructors that non-coercive, added reinforcement-based methods are the most efficient and effective, and least intrusive and risk laden methods to use in animal training and behavior change programming, and most conducive to facilitate a reinforcing human–animal social relationship.
+It is the stance of CASI, its advisory board, and instructors that non-coercive, positive reinforcement-based methods are the most efficient and effective, and least intrusive and risk laden methods to use in animal training and behavior change programming, and most conducive to facilitate a reinforcing human–animal social relationship.

 CASI instructs in accordance with a minimally aversive added-reinforcement based strategy.
 Click here and follow link to “the Strategy.”

 CASI instructs in accordance with the Association of Animal Behavior Professionals Professional Practice Guidelines.